Daily News header

 There is a bill in Congress right now that can help to protect women from abusive men and unscrupulous international marriage brokers: the International Marriage Broker Regulation Act (IMBRA), H.R.3657.

-Please help to end the horror of human trafficking by signing a petition to urge your representative to support this bill today!
+Please help to end the horror of human trafficking by urging your representative to act today!